 - Compromising or personal information such as account details or birthdates.
 Specific names should not be used as a general rule to help protect individuals’ privacy.

-With regards to content provided by employees on OECU social media, commenters should follow the same guidelines as above and, in addition, comply to these standards:
+With regards to content provided by employees on OECU social media, commenters should follow the same guidelines as above and, in addition, comply with these standards:

 - Subjective information should be presented as the employee’s opinion and not necessarily the official view of the credit union.